We've got tons of options.

 We love soils and forests as solutions because of the myriad of co-benefits they provide, but they do not store carbon permanently, and natural disasters or changes in land stewardship can threaten them in an instant.

-Biochar, mineralization and bio-oil sequestration are effectively permanent (lasting well beyond hundreds or even thousands of years), but these methods are much more costly and need significant investment to drive price down.
+Biochar, bio-oil, mineralization, enhanced rock weathering, and seaweed sinking are effectively permanent (lasting well beyond hundreds or even thousands of years), but these methods are much more costly and need significant investment to drive price down.

 Which solution should we use?